PTB-M4D/PyDynamic/README.md

 #### Updating to the newest version

-Updates can then be installed on all platforms after activating the virtual environemnt
+Updates can then be installed on all platforms after activating the virtual environment
 via:

 ```shell